grosser/gettext_i18n_rails/README.markdown

 to display localized.

-These translations are found through `rake gettext:store_model_attributes`, which by default runs automatically with gettext:find and ignores some commonly untranslated columns (id,type,xxx_count,...).
+These translations are found through `rake gettext:store_model_attributes`, which ignores some commonly untranslated columns (id,type,xxx_count,...).
 It is recommended to use individual ignores, e.g. ignore whole tables, to do that copy/manipulate the rake task.

 Namespaces